Cedric Alexander: Singles competition (2014–2016)

 On May 16, 2015, at Global Wars '15, Alexander ended Moose's undefeated streak after hitting him with a wrench, turning heel.
 On June 19 at Best in the World 2015, Alexander reunited with Caprice Coleman, but ultimately broke off the partnership for good, when Coleman refused to allow Alexander to use the wrench again in a match against War Machine (Hanson and Raymond Rowe).
 Later that same event, he attacked Moose and aligned himself with Moose's former manager Veda Scott, confirming his heel turn.

-On May 14, 2016, Alexander announced his departure from ROH.
+On May 14, 2016, Alexander announced his departure from ROH after six years with the company.